krobbi/funcy/readme.md

 func main(){
    /*
    * In the current implementation, 'print' is a keyword, and not the name of a
    * standard function.
 The print statement expects parentheses.
-Only integers
+Strings are
-   * and function identifiers are available in the current implementation, so
+   * unavailable in the current implementation, so '123' is printed instead of
-   * '123' is printed instead of a hello world message.
+   * a hello world message.
+Function calls are also checked for the correct
+   * parameter count.
    */
-   print(123);
+   print(getGetMagic(1, 2)());

-   print(foo); // We can also use the addresses of functions.
+   print(main); // We can use a function's name to get its address.

    /*
    * Curly braces mark block statements that contain 0 or more statements in